section-engineering-education/engineering-education/articles/how-and-when-to-apply-session-storage-with-JavaScript/index.md

 published: true
 url: /engineering-education/how-and-when-to-apply-session-storage-with-javascript/
 title: How and When to Apply Session Storage with JavaScript
-description: In the guide, learn when it's best to use Session Storage and how to implement it using JavaScript.
+description: In the guide, we will learn when it's best to use session storage and how to implement it using JavaScript.
+In this article we wil demonstrate how to store, retrieve, delete, and clear items in session storage.
 author: michael-barasa
-date: 2021-01-10T00:00:00-11:00
+date: 2021-01-10T00:00:00-10:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: